bkidwell/working-in-zim/src/03-basic-features.md

 TODO: Move keyboard shortcuts

-TIP: Here are some keyboard shortcuts for moving around in the text:
+<div class="tip">Here are some keyboard shortcuts for moving around in the text:</div>

 | Key | Action |
 |--+--|